2025-2026 Basic Sciences Student Council Officers

 Community Service VP

 Stephen Justinen is a PhD student working on the functional properties of an RNA edit that appears in sheep at high altitude that we suspect to be involved in the acclimatization response to hypoxia.
 This edit appears on the BK (Big Potassium) ion channel and may affect blood vessel diameter in portions of the cerebrovasculature.
-Further testing via RNAseq will determine if this edit is systemic or localized to specific tissues, with subsequent bioinformatic analysis examining activation pathway and phylogeny. his research and studying occurs at the labs of Dr. Isaac Kremsky and Dr. David Hessinger.
+Further testing via RNAseq will determine if this edit is systemic or localized to specific tissues, with subsequent bioinformatic analysis examining activation pathway and phylogeny.
+His research and studying occurs at the labs of Dr. Isaac Kremsky and Dr. David Hessinger.

 Religious VP